Wang Churan

-Wang Churan (王楚然; born 21 January 1999) is a Chinese actress.
+Wang Churan (王楚然; born 21 January 1999) is a Chinese actress, model, and singer.
+She made her acting debut in 2017 hit drama Oh My General and gained recognition for playing Consort Zhang Bihan in Serenade of Peaceful Joy.
+Wang is known for her work in historical dramas and has since appeared in various films and series.

 Career

 In 2017, Wang rose to fame for starring in the historical comedy web series Oh My General.
-This show earned over 100 million clicking rate within the first day of screening.
-In addition to acting, Wang also sang two OST, Fushui and Enci, for the web series.
-She then starred in a spin-off of the series, titled "Lovers Across Space" where she played the leading role.
-She also sung the soundtracks of the drama.
+The show earned over 100 million clicking rates within the first day of screening.
+In addition to acting, Wang also sang two soundtracks, "Fushui" and "Enci", for the web series.
+She then starred in a spin-off of the series, titled Lovers Across Space where she played the leading role.
+She also sang its soundtracks.

 In 2020, Wang gained further recognition from playing Consort Zhang in the historical drama Serenade of Peaceful Joy.
-The same year she starred in the family drama The Last Goodbye to Mama.
+The same year, she starred in the family drama The Last Goodbye to Mama.
 In 2023, Wang starred in the medical romance drama Love Heals as Ruan Liuzheng alongside Peng Guanying.